gmlxo/SeoHyun-map/README.md

 ## Project introduction
 This team consists of students currently enrolled in the software development department<br>
-at YoungYang Digital High School.
+at Yangyoung Digital High School.

 ## Team members
 <pre>